DrPeterRobinson/jetson-nano-gpio/README.md

+# Modified!

+Thsi library has been modified to work inside Docker, when it is unable to use `/proc/device-tree/compatible` to determine the type of system on which it is running.
+Instead, it *always* thinks it is running on a Jetson Nano (the contents of the file would be `nvidia,p3449-0000-b00+p3448-0000-b00`).

 # Jetson.GPIO - Linux for Tegra

 Jetson TX1, TX2, AGX Xavier, and Nano development boards contain a 40 pin GPIO